-2.34 3-Note or 6-Note Contours
+B. 3-Note and 6-Note Contours

-Another way to use-3 against-4 is to play three-note contours of eighth-notes.
+Another way to use-3 against-4 is to play three-note contours or six-note contours of eighth-notes.
+A contour is a group of notes that all head in the same direction - all up or all down.
 After each new three-note group, the rhythm shifts to the downbeat or to the offbeat.
 For easy recognition, repeat the same contour several times.
 Below are examples of 3-note contours of eighth-notes that ascend, descend, or both.
 Each contour is double-underlined.